austinddeshong97/SWDnD/Campaigns/Campaign01/Session_001.md

 * In order to prime the Hyperdrive, you must be out of a planets orbit, and it take 1 minute to power up.
 * The jump to lightspeed can be calculated by a character at the Navicomputer, or by a droid with the necessary capabilities.
 * To avoid being detected by enemy scanners, all systems on a ship must be powered off, even droids.
+* If you are super vague when describing an action, I may not tell you to be more specific, I may just give you a harder DC, and vice-versa.
+More RP, lower DC.